Wyoming GOP votes to no longer recognize Liz Cheney

 This is the second action the Wyoming Republican party has taken against Cheney.

-The Wyoming Republican Party voted to stop recognizing the state's representative, Liz Cheney, as a GOP member due to her continued..
+The Wyoming Republican Party voted over to no longer recognize Rep. Liz Cheney as a member of the party, the Casper Star-Tribune..

-Wyoming lawmaker Liz Cheney claims to have the support of many GOP lawmakers in the House and Senate who have encouraged her..
+The Wyoming Republican Party has voted to stop officially recognizing Congresswoman Liz Cheney as a Republican because of her..